 There are 15 breweries (and counting) in Saint Paul, and we want you to have the best experience at each one.
-Here’s whom you should invite where.
-You can thank us later.
+Here’s who to bring where.

 Bring your party.
 When Bad Weather opened in 2015, it was obvious that the patio out front would be a hit.
 It’s a great spot to bring your impromptu Friday night party, and we’d also throw a “real” party in the event space.
 Access to all of the beers on tap during the event?
 Sign us up.

 Bring your deep friend.
 The one who likes to talk about the meaning of life and drink beer.
 This minimalist brewery is constructed inside of a grain silo, and Bang’s small, intimate space makes for a great setting when you want to talk out life’s essential questions.